Warbo/chriswarbo-net/unfinished/falsifying_myself.md

 ### SK (combinatory logic) ###

-Combinatory logic (which I'll shamelessly abbreviate as "SK") is a particularly simple programming language, which can be written entirely with two symbols, traditionally called `S` and `K`, along with parentheses for grouping symbols together.
-We'll represent SK expressions using the following Haskell datatype which we call `Com`{.haskell} (this representation also matches my definition in egglog):
+Combinatory logic, which I'll shamelessly abbreviate as "SK", is a particularly simple programming language.
+It can be written entirely with two symbols, traditionally called `S` and `K`, along with parentheses for grouping symbols together.
+We'll represent SK expressions using the following Haskell datatype called `Com`{.haskell} (this representation also matches my definition in egglog):

 ```{.haskell pipe="./show Main.hs"}